 There’s plenty of research out there (e.g., Aspen Brain Institute, 2022, Marzo et al., 2009, Eschenki & Sara, 2008, Kuo et al., 2007) that consistently shows how significant learning and neuroplasticity only occur with very high levels of focus and alertness during the practice and learning of a skill.
-So, next time you practice, first make sure that you are wide awake and alert.
-Second, make sure that all distractions are out of reach and out of sight so that you can laser-focus on your task.

 My Alertness Routine

-Splash cold water on my face¹.
+Splash cold water on your face¹.

 Drink a cold glass of water².